yuvraj-05828/lab-react-note-keeping-app-boilerplate/README.md

 ## Learning Goals

-In this exercise, the goal is to apply various higher order functions in react:
+In this exercise, the goal is to learn state and components in react:

 - when and how to setup react in your application,
 - learn component and basic state management in react.